polakowo/vectorbt/README.md

 ## How it works?

 vectorbt combines pandas, NumPy, and Numba sauce to obtain orders-of-magnitude speedup over other libraries.
-It natively works on pandas objects, while performing all computations using NumPy and Numba under the hood.
+It natively works on pandas objects while performing all computations using NumPy and Numba under the hood.
 This way, it is often much faster than pandas alone:

 ```python-repl